 How long do wheelchair batteries last?

 Typically, a fully charged wheelchair battery lasts for at least 8 hours or about 10 miles.
 Nonetheless, it is not uncommon for some batteries to last for 20 miles.
+Again this will depend on the electric wheelchair and the weight it is moving and the terrain.

 However, it is noteworthy to mention the longevity of these batteries depends on various factors such as the user’s weight and the battery’s general health.